 Pen, Paper, Typewriter, Journal, Diary, Computer, Phone, Spiral Binder, Napkin.
-No matter what all you choose from the above list, be cognizant when you select your items that the more you choose, the less organized you will be.
-There is nothing more frustrating than to try to write a thought and need your notes as a reference but can’t find them.
+No matter what you choose from the above list, be cognizant when you select your items that the more you choose, the less organized you will be.
+There is nothing more frustrating than trying to write a thought and needing your notes as a reference but can’t find them.
 OR have a huge breakthrough and have to write it on a napkin when your journal isn’t handy.

-My tools of choice are pen, journal and laptop.
+My tools of choice are a pen, journal, and laptop.
 I carry my pen and journal with me at all times so if I have a thought, I can write it down.
-Sometimes, you have a need for a voice recorder.
+Sometimes, you need a voice recorder.
 Most cell phones come with a voice recorder app or you can download one.
 If your phone does not have a voice recorder, invest in a simple one ($25 – $40) to keep on hand.
 This can be beneficial if you are driving or have so many thoughts that you just need to get them out of your head.

 Now, let’s talk about you.
 You have two choices on how to start:

-Have you noticed how the english language evolved over the past 200 years?
+Have you noticed how the English language evolved over the past 200 years?
 Even in the last 20 years, our language is ever-changing.
 Each generation seems to find new ways to express themselves.
-The development of language from William Shakespeare’s era to today is mind boggling.
-When you write, focus on writing like you speak.
+The development of language from William Shakespeare’s era to today is mind-boggling.
+When you write, focus on writing as you speak.
 Don’t make it complicated.
 There may be times when the way you speak is not grammatically correct.
-In that case, you need to decide how important it is to write in your own voice and why.
-For me, it was imperative that I write in my voice because I’m also a speaker.
+In that case, you need to decide how important it is to write in your voice and why.
+For me, I needed to write in my voice because I’m also a speaker.
 When people come to my events, I want to ensure my voice is the same one I use when I write.

-Additionally, don’t use complex sentence structure or words you wouldn’t use on a day to day basis.
+Additionally, don’t use complex sentence structures or words you wouldn’t use on a day-to-day basis.
 Robert Charles Lee, a published writer, says “3,000 words will cover 95% of everyday writing for common texts and speech like newspapers, blogs, most books, movies, etc. Out of those 3,000 words, only the first 1,000 are used in 89% of everyday writing.”
 R.L.G. at The Economist states, “Based on test results at TestYourVocab.com, most adjust native test-takers range from 20,000-35,000 words.”
 Just because we have a broad word base doesn’t mean we need to use them to write our stories.
 Keep things simple.

 Writing Style & Structure

-I conducted a lot of research on how to write; writing style, sentence structure, paragraph length, word counts and even followed a chapter formula to ensure my writing was consistent.
+I conducted a lot of research on how to write; writing style, sentence structure, paragraph length, and word counts, and even followed a chapter formula to ensure my writing was consistent.